TestArmada/magellan-saucelabs-executor/README.md

  export SAUCE_CONNECT_VERSION=${VERSION}
  export SAUCE_USERNAME=${USERNAME}
  export SAUCE_ACCESS_KEY=${TOKEN}

+ # Set this to disable the autodetection of proxy settings when using sauce connect
+ export SC_NO_AUTODETECT=true
  ```

  4. `./node_modules/.bin/magellan --help` to see if you can see the following content printed out